 Is There Such A Thing As Humane Slaughter?

-‘Humane slaughter’ is a marketing term—and an oxymoron—that provides a type of ‘psychological refuge’, which allows us to imagine the animal we are eating did not suffer during her final moments.
+‘Humane slaughter’ is a marketing term—and an oxymoron—that provides a type of ‘psychological refuge’, which allows us to imagine that animals do not suffer during their final moments.

-In a way, the growing need for meat, egg, and dairy producers to market themselves as ‘humane’ indicates a social shift in the way people view animals today.
-Empathy, experts say, is hard-wired into our geneticsand with the advent of social media and countless industry exposés, it’s harder and harder to deny the grim realities of animal agriculture.
+That the big meat, egg, and dairy companies need to market themselves as ‘humane’ indicates there has been a societal shift in the way people view animals.
+Empathy is hard-wired into our geneticsand as we find out more and more about how animals are factory farmed and slaughtered, it’s harder than ever to deny the grim realities of industrial animal agriculture.

 Is there such a thing as humane slaughter?

 Industry proponents generally describe ‘humane killing or slaughter’ as occurring when an animal is ‘rendered insensible until death ensues, without pain, suffering or distress.’
-In theory, an animal will be stunned prior to bleeding out, so they are unconscious as they die.
+In theory, an animal are stunned prior to bleeding out, so they are unconscious when they die.

-However, we know that in practice that even this bleak minimum standard is not always met, with countless animals fully conscious as they have their throats slit, are shot in the head, are gassed, electrocuted, or worse.
+However, we know that in practice that even this bleak minimum standard is not always met, with countless animals fully conscious as they have their throats slit, are shot in the head, gassed, bludgeoned, or electrocuted.
 And even when stunning is provided, it often fails, requires multiple attempts and causes terrible suffering all of its own.

 Former workers from slaughterhouses and factory farms have given haunting,